sourcegraph/handbook/content/departments/people-talent/resources_for_candidates.md

 ### Benefits, perks, and compensation

 We want our teammates to be happy, healthy, and productive, which is why we strive to provide competitive [benefits and perks](../../benefits-pay-perks/benefits-perks/index.md).
-In addition, we are committed to paying all teammates [equitably and competitively](../../benefits-pay-perks/pay-expenses/compensation/index.md), and always determine our offers based on market data, **not** your past compensation.
+In addition, we are committed to paying all teammates [competitively](../../benefits-pay-perks/pay-expenses/compensation/index.md), and always determine our offers based on market data, **not** your past compensation.

 ### Sourcegraph hiring values